-AP and Honor courses will carry the extra weight of:
+AP an Honor courses will carry the extra weight of:

-- AP Courses: 1.50 per course will be added to the final GPA value for every class with at least a 75 average or higher. - Honors: 1.00 per course will be added to the final GPA value for every class with at least a 75 average or higher.
+- AP Courses: 1.50 per course will be added to the final GPA value for every class with at least a 75 average or higher.
+74 or below will not have an extra weight added. - Honors: 1.00 per course will be added to the final GPA value for every class with at least a 75 average or higher.
+74 or below will not have an extra weight added.